bramwelt/CS46X/protocol.md

 the browser extension is functioning as the "RP" actor.

 1. User queries the DP for a specific e-mail address.
-1. Directory provider returns the user certficate and identity assertion.
+1. Directory provider returns the user certificate and identity assertion.
 1. The browser extension verifies the assertion.

 ### Caveat
-Because we are unaware of any verifier libraries that can run in the context of a browser extesion, initially we will not be doing verification from the browser extension.
+Because we are unaware of any verifier libraries that can run in the context of a browser extension, initially we will not be doing verification from the browser extension.
 The first version of our implementation will make use of a remote verifier.
 Eventually we would like to remove the remote verifier from the threat model so that we are not required to trust a remote resource.